 But the drive for efficiency — or the targeting of what looks like excess resources or expenditures for elimination — when taken too far, can create new kinds of waste in the system.

 For example, I’m an end user of the restroom on my floor.
-The recent renovation was planned, not just to perk up what was old, dingy, and stained, but also to ensure that users waste less — less water, less soap, less paper towels.
+The recent renovation was planned, not just to perk up what was old, dingy, and stained, but also to ensure that users waste less — of water, soap, and paper towels.

 After a while, you get over being startled by the toilet that flushes once before you use it and three more times before you manage to get out of the stall.
 And it stops being a big deal if the soap dispenser jets out a couple of extra squirts when your wrist happens to pass by its electric eye while you’re rinsing out your coffee mug.